BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab01A.md

 ## Before You Start

+To complete the labs in this course, you will need an Azure subscription.
 If you do not already have one, you can sign up for a free trial at [https://azure.microsoft.com](https://azure.microsoft.com).

 If you are using an Azure Pass subscription, provided to you for this course, your account may not have been assigned to the subscription **Owner** role, which may be required for some operations in this course.
 To add your account to the **Owner** role: